isopropylcyanide/RIP-POSIX-threads/readme.md

+USAGE:

+1) Clone the repository
+2) Create a new branch on local
+3) Merge changes from remote on to the local branch
+4) Work and push changes

+WORK:

+1) Type 'make' in the terminal for the output (already provided makefile)
+1) Add the changes to tge C source

 This is a very light implementation of Routing Information Protocol (Networking) using POSIX Threads.

 The idea is to have some n number of files in the directory names ($n.txt).
 These files represent routers.